Q-Flow: Generative Modeling for Differential Equations of Open Quantum Dynamics with Normalizing Flows: Conclusion

 \section{Conclusion}

-In this work, we made a important contribution to the problem of simulating open quantum systems.
+In this work, we made an important contribution to the problem of simulating open quantum systems.
 We used a reformulation of the density matrix to the Husimi Q function, which allowed us to study open quantum systems as an evolution of a probability distribution under dynamics, described by a partial differential equation that we derive for each system.
 This allowed us to establish a direct connection between simulating continuous or bosonic open quantum systems and the rich literature on generative models in standard machine learning.
 With off-the-shelf normalizing flows, Affine Coupling Flows and Convex Potential Flows, and a new efficient method for solving high-dimensional PDEs, Euler-KL, we established Q-Flow, a new and efficient approach to simulation of open quantum systems.

 We compared Q-Flow to the state-of-the-art numerical and deep learning approaches on two important systems to the field, the dissipative harmonic oscillator and dissipative bosonic models.
-We established superior performance across the board, especially when the dimensionality of the system increases rapidly in an exponential manner.
+We established superior performance across the board, especially for large system dimensionality.

 We believe the significance of our results is twofold.
-On one hand, Q-Flow accurate simulation of open quantum systems can be further developed to aid progress in fundamental physics and engineering applications, such as superconductors and quantum computers.
+On one hand, Q-Flow's accurate simulation of open quantum systems can be further developed to aid progress in fundamental physics and engineering applications, such as superconductors and quantum computers.
 On the other hand, through our reformulation from evolving the density matrix to evolving the Q function, we shifted the modeling challenges from the curse of dimensionality to the accurate evolution of a high-dimensional deep generative model.
 Q-Flow can aid progress in evolving probability distributions under PDE dynamics and inspire future work on deep generative models.